-Voice of America provides trusted and objective news and information in 45 languages to a measured weekly audience of more than 187 million people around the world.
-For nearly 75 years, VOA journalists have told American stories and supplied content that many people cannot get locally: objective news and information about the US, their region and the world.
+Voice of America provides trusted and objective news and information in 45 languages to a measured weekly audience of more than 236.8 million people around the world.
+For over 75 years, VOA journalists have told American stories and supplied content that many people cannot get locally: objective news and information about the US, their specific region and the world.
 VOA uses the devices and platforms target markets use to connect audiences on five continents with the people, thoughts and institutions that make America unique.

-VOA uses digital, web, and mobile media to engage viewers, listeners, users, and friends.
-Radio and television broadcast to approximately 3,000 affiliates, and satellite transmissions reach countries where free speech is banned or where civil society is under threat.
+VOA uses digital, web and mobile media to engage viewers, listeners, users, and friends.
+Radio and television broadcast to approximately 3,000 affiliates and satellite transmissions reach countries where free speech is banned or where civil society is under threat.
 VOA’s four mobile apps have registered more than 1 million downloads and cater to users on all major mobile platforms.
 With the largest audience of all U.S. international media, VOA continues to be a beacon of hope for underserved audiences who yearn for information about freedom of expression, civil society, and change.